-• The academic outcome stated on the original approved IP must be evaluated.
-By doing so the local MEP will determine the effectiveness of the tutoring support, local MEP program evaluation and will guide the decision making as to how implement the projects in the upcoming school year.

-- IP evaluations are completed online within two weeks of an IP ending date.
-The purpose of the evaluation is to identify the impact of the academic plan on student growth as measured by the post assessment. - IP evaluations are submitted online and reviewed by the two regional coordinators. - The data from the IP evaluation is the basis for the annual MEP evaluation at the state. - Note: IPs typically end in late April or early May.
-This is to allow time for local staff to complete the IP evaluation process.
-This does not mean that services to migratory children end.
+- The academic outcome stated on the original approved IP must be evaluated.
+By doing so the local MEP will determine the effectiveness of the tutoring support, local MEP program evaluation and will guide the decision making as to how implement the projects in the upcoming school year. - IP evaluations are completed online within two weeks of an IP ending date.
+The purpose of the evaluation is to identify the impact of the academic plan on student growth as measured by the post-assessment. - IP evaluations are submitted online and reviewed by the two regional coordinators. - The data from the IP evaluation is the basis for the Georgia MEP annual evaluation Summary at the state.
+This evaluation summary is submitted to the State Board of Education (SBOE) meeting that takes place in either June or July. - Note: IPs typically end in late April or early May.
+This is to allow time for local Migrant staff to complete and submit their IP evaluations.
+This does not mean, however, that services to migratory children and youth end.
 Services must continue as close to the last day of school as possible.